Beaumont, Dublin: Amenities and Clubs

 The Artane and Beaumont Family Recreation Centre is a community centre at the junction of Skelly's Lane, and Kilmore Road, it is used for a variety of social activities, music societies, childcare, afterschool homework club as well as sporting activities such as Basketball, Volleyball and Badminton.
-Artane Beaumont Football Club is based at Rockfield Park, Founded in 1978 in St. Fiacra's School, the 140th Scouts Beaumont, a member of Scouting Ireland is based in Montrose Park.
+Rockfield Park is a park located in Beaumont.
+It was built to serve the 3 neighbouring estates of Elm Mount, Whitethorn and Thorndale, all of which were built around the perimeter of Rockfield.
+It is home to Rockfield Park Tennis Club and Artane Beaumont Football Club.
+Founded in 1978 in St. Fiacra's School, the 140th Scouts Beaumont, a member of Scouting Ireland is based in Montrose Park.
 Celtic Park F.C. is based in Beaumont and plays games in Beaumont Woods (Mercy College, Beaumont), St. Kevin's Boys Club, plays some matches in Coolgrena, Beaumont.
 Beaumont Tak Kwon do centre is based in Our Lady of Mercy College, Beaumont.
 Elm Mount F.C., based in Beaumont, plays its games in ALSAA, and at the Ierne Sports Club in Drumcondra.
 Beaumont Bridge Club, use the Donnycarney/Beaumont Care Centre, St. John's Court, off the Malahide Road.

 Religion

 Beaumont is a parish in the Fingal South East deanery of the Roman Catholic Archdiocese of Dublin, and has a parish church, the Nativity of the Lord Church.
 It was constituted a Parish from Doneycarney in 1977.
-There is also a Roman Catholic parish in Whitehall, also taking in the townlands of Santry, Larkhill and to a lesser extent Artane West and Artane South, and part of Artane North, and served by the Church of the Holy Child on the old airport road.
+There is also a Catholic parish in Whitehall, also taking in the townlands of Santry, Larkhill and to a lesser extent Artane West and Artane South, and part of Artane North.
+It is served by the Church of the Holy Child on the old airport road.
 This church was blessed by Pope John Paul II as his motorcade passed by during his visit to Ireland in 1979.
-Beaumont Parish, St. Luke the Evangelist(Kilmore), and Holy Child(Whitehall) form a cluster of parishes.
-Beaumont Parish centre is used by a number of organisations.
+Beaumont Parish, St. Luke the Evangelist (Kilmore), and Holy Child (Whitehall) form a cluster of parishes.
+Beaumont Parish Centre is used by a number of organisations.
 The nearest Church of Ireland churches are Coolock or St. Pappan's in Santry.